TheNexusAvenger/Nexus-VR-Core/docs/usage/clickdetectors.md

 # ClickDetectors

+!!!
+Warning
+    `NexusWrappedInstance` will be removed in a future version.
+    `ClickDetectors` should no longer be passed into Nexus VR Core.

 `ClickDetector`s are also supported in Nexus VR Core, and are on-par with the `SurfaceGui`'s usage from a developer standpoint.
 Unlike `ScreenGui` and `SurfaceGui`,